804.03 Time Between Execution and Filing of Documents - §1 or §44 Application

 Documents Must Be Filed Within a Reasonable Time After Execution

-All applications and documents must be filed within a reasonable time after their execution.
-Under 37 C.F.R. §2.33(c), if the verified statement supporting an application for registration is not filed within a reasonable time after it is signed, the USPTO will require the applicant to submit a substitute verification or declaration under 37 C.F.R. §2.20 attesting that the mark was in use in commerce as of the application filing date, or that the applicant had a bona fide intention to use the mark in commerce as of the application filing date.
-Re-execution is also required where an allegation of use (i.e., either an amendment to allege use under 15 U.S.C. §1051(c) or a statement of use under 15 U.S.C. §1051(d)) or request for extension of time to file a statement of use is not filed within a reasonable time after the date of execution.
-37 C.F.R. §§2.76(g), 2.88(g), 2.89(h); TMEP§§1104.10(b)(ii), 1108.02(b), 1109.11(c).
+All applications, written statements, and documents that require a signature or signed declaration must be filed within a reasonable time after their execution.
+For example, under 37 C.F.R. §2.33(c), if the verified statement supporting an application for registration is not filed within a reasonable time after it is signed, the USPTO will require the applicant to submit a substitute verification or declaration under 37 C.F.R. §2.20 attesting that the mark was in use in commerce as of the application filing date, or that the applicant had a bona fide intention to use the mark in commerce as of the application filing date.
+Re-execution is also required where an allegation of use (i.e., either an amendment to allege use under 15 U.S.C. §1051(c) or a statement of use under 15 U.S.C. §1051(d) ) or request for extension of time to file a statement of use is not filed within a reasonable time after the date of execution.
+37 C.F.R. §§2.76(g), 2.88(g), 2.89(h); TMEP §§1104.10(b)(ii), 1108.02(b), 1109.11(c).

-The USPTO considers one year between execution and filing as reasonable for all applications and all documents.
+The USPTO considers one year between execution and filing as reasonable for all applications, written statements, and documents that require a signature or signed declaration.
 The USPTO will not require a new declaration if the document is filed within one year of execution.
 If an application, allegation of use, or request for extension of time to file a statement of use is filed more than one year after its execution, the examining attorney will require that the applicant submit re-executed documents, or a statement, verified or supported by a declaration under 37 C.F.R. §2.20.
 See 37 C.F.R. §§2.33(c), 2.76(g), 2.88(g), 2.89(h); TMEP §§1104.10(b)(ii), 1108.02(b), 1109.11(c).

 Documents May Not Be Filed Before They Are Executed